 Anyone can be the victim of a homophobic or transphobic hate incident.
 As with other discrimination incidents, you can also be targeted by perception or by association.

 The effects of discrimination

-We are all equal, but when another person mistreats, judges or discriminates against you because of who you are or what you believe in, it can have a profound effect on your livelihood.
-You may feel sad, hurt and angry.
-You may doubt yourself.
+When another person mistreats, judges or discriminates against you because of who you are or what you believe in, it can have a profound effect on your mental well-being and life experience.

 What are the effects of discrimination on mental health?

 Discrimination can affect a person’s mental health in a number of ways.
 According to the American Psychological Association, people who have experienced discrimination report also having higher stress levels.